 Allqo Llaqta Rescue Centre - Rescuing street dogs in the Sacred Valley of the Incas (Peru)

-We are a new rescue centre, and the first one in the Sacred Valley of the Incas, Peru, so please know that your contribution will make a massive difference to the welfare of stray dogs in the valley.
+Our rescue centre has been operating for 3 years now, and we are the first one in the Sacred Valley of the Incas, Peru.
+Please know that your contribution will make a massive difference to the welfare of stray dogs in the valley.